John Schubeck

 After leaving KNBC in 1983, Schubeck joined KNXT (now KCBS-TV) where he remained until 1988.
 During his time in Los Angeles he earned a law degree from Loyola Law School.
 He was represented by famous Los Angeles Agent, Ed Hookstratten, in his broadcasting career.
 In his last broadcasting jobs he hosted a radio show on KIEV in 1993 and a brief anchoring stint at KMIR-TV in Palm Springs from 1993 to 1995.

-During his college years at the University of Michigan, he was the #1 player on the golf team and did broadcasts on WUOM as well as the half-time broadcasts of the Wolverines football games.
+During his college years at the University of Michigan, he was the No. 1 player on the golf team and did broadcasts on WUOM as well as the half-time broadcasts of the Wolverines football games.
 Awarded an Evans Golf Scholarship, he became the top ranked amateur golfer in the United States, eventually participating in many pro am and celebrity golf tournaments.
 A tournament was named after him in Indian Wells, California, the John Schubeck Golf Classic.

 One time he was asked about the validity of a story by Peter Bart, towards the end of one of the 11 p.m. newscasts Schubeck anchored one night, he had read only ten minutes earlier, that was displayed again on the teleprompter.
 Faced with either repeating the story or doing an ad lib, Schubeck instead just sat motionless and silent, waiting for the correct story to come up, and remained that way until the newscast ended.

 Schubeck was featured in an episode of the short-lived 1973 TV series version of Adam's Rib, and appeared as a newscaster in the 1981 movie Buddy Buddy.

 Schubeck was one of the earliest millionaire local television news anchors.
 He generated around $1 million a year during his stints.
 However, he battled alcoholism throughout his life.
 He died from kidney and liver failure at age 61.
 Friends say that the stress of covering news events, often involving calamity, contributed to his alcoholism, his career setbacks, and untimely death.
 He died in relative obscurity at Columbia West Hills Medical Center.
 His obituary appeared in The New York Times.
 The story provided a tribute to a fellow journalism colleague, close friend and co-anchor Tritia Toyota, who reportedly paid for his memorial services.